 Please visit the Medical Alumni & Development Programs webpage for Endowed Scholarships & Fellowships.

-The study of medicine is a lifelong process with continuing medical education being an integral component of the continuum.
+The study of medicine is a lifelong process, with continuing medical education being an integral component of the continuum.
 The School of Medicine has supported this learning endeavor through the operation of the Continuing Medical Education (CME) program, which has been fully accredited since 1973.
-In 2016, the program achieved accreditation by the Joint Accreditation for Interprofessional Continuing Education to provide credit not only for medicine, but for pharmacy and nursing continuing education activities as well.
-The program's mission is to collaborate with teams of health care professionals and/or individual members of the health care team to provide opportunities for educational renewal and advancement in order to facilitate lifelong learning, maintenance of professional competencies, and enhancement of knowledge and skills to improve performance, clinical care and patient outcomes.
+In 2016, the program achieved accreditation by the Joint Accreditation for Interprofessional Continuing Education to provide credit not only for medicine but for pharmacy and nursing continuing education activities as well.
+The program's mission is to collaborate with teams of health care professionals as well as individual members of health care teams to provide opportunities for educational renewal and advancement to facilitate lifelong learning, the maintenance of professional competencies, and the enhancement of knowledge and skills to improve performance, clinical care and patient outcomes.

 Pursuant to this mission, the objectives of the CME program include the following:

-- Translate the results of research to clinical diagnosis and treatment for health care practitioners
+- Translate the results of research into clinical diagnosis and treatment for health care practitioners.

-- Support faculty development as postgraduate medical educators and leaders
+- Support the development of faculty as postgraduate medical educators and leaders.

-Each year the CME department awards credit for more than 160 symposia and more than 180 recurring academic rounds and conferences as well as videos, monographs, and self-directed learning.
-About 9,000 registrants participate in these activities annually and receive more than 110,000 hours of instruction.
+Each year, the CME department awards credit for more than 160 symposia and more than 180 recurring academic rounds and conferences as well as videos, monographs and self-directed learning.
+About 9,000 registrants participate in these activities annually, and they receive more than 110,000 hours of instruction.
 CME Online provides educational programs via the internet.
-Since starting in 2000, the CME online program has grown to include more than 250 hours of available CME credit.
+Since it began in 2000, the CME online program has grown to include more than 150 hours of available CME credit.